DIDSR/HTT.home/assets/pages/training-2023/cmeCourse.md

 # "Mirror" of CME Course: Assessment of Stromal Tumor-Infiltrating Lymphocytes
-**Information about the official CME course and obtaining CME credits can be found [here](https://ncihub.cancer.gov/groups/eedapstudies/wiki/HTTdataCollectionTraining).**
+**Information about the official CME course and obtaining CME credits can also be found [here](https://ncihub.cancer.gov/groups/eedapstudies/wiki/HTTdataCollectionTraining).**

 ## Description
 Tumor-infiltrating lymphocytes have been established as a prognostic biomarker in early-stage triple negative breast cancer.
 The assessment of the density of stromal tumor-infiltrating lymphocytes at the time of diagnosis may improve the accuracy of prognosis determination and inform therapeutic decision-making.